netdata/netdata/CONTRIBUTING.md

 ### Spread the word

 Community growth allows the project to attract new talent willing to contribute.
 This talent is then developing new features and improves the project.
 These new features and improvements attract more users and so on.
 It is a loop.
-So, post about netdata, present it to local meetups you attend, let your online social network or twitter, facebook, reddit, etc. know you are using it. **The more people involved, the faster the project evolves**.
+So, post about Netdata, present it to local meetups you attend, let your online social network or twitter, facebook, reddit, etc. know you are using it. **The more people involved, the faster the project evolves**.

 ### Provide feedback

-Is there anything that bothers you about netdata?
+Is there anything that bothers you about Netdata?
 Did you experience an issue while installing it or using it?
 Would you like to see it evolve to you need?
 Let us know.
 [Open a github issue](https://github.com/netdata/netdata/issues) to discuss it.
 Feedback is very important for open-source projects.
 We can't commit we will do everything, but your feedback influences our road-map significantly. **We rely on your feedback to make Netdata better**.

 ### Translate some documentation